 - Apply for aid every year.
 The financial aid award letter you received is only good for one academic year.
 With the exception of admission merit scholarships and institutional grants, federal aid awards are not automatically renewed—you must apply for aid each year you attend RWU.
 The priority deadline for continuing students to apply for aid is February 1.
 Be sure to submit your application by that date so you don’t miss out on funding!

 - Merit scholarships amounts are fixed.
-Since tuition costs are frozen, your merit scholarship will remain the same for all four years.
+Your merit scholarship will remain the same for all four years.

 - You may be eligible for additional endowed scholarships in future years.
 Current students may research and apply for scholarships on the Financial Aid scholarship page.

 - Outside scholarships you receive will not reduce RWU merit or grant money.
 In most cases, outside scholarships go directly to the student.
 Sometimes outside scholarships can reduce the amount of work-study and affect your subsidized or unsubsidized loan eligibility.